Mixture Matrix-valued Autoregressive Model

-The average coverage of 95\% confidence interval for each element of the parameter matrices are given in Table \ref{sc12_avg_cov}, and the percentage of coverage of the 95\% elliptical joint confidence regions are provided in Table \ref{sc12_er_cov}.
-These tables clearly demonstrates that the coverage is precise, particularly when dealing with large sample sizes.
+The average coverage of the 95\% confidence intervals across all entries in each parameter matrix is given in Table \ref{sc12_avg_cov}, and the coverage of the 95\% joint confidence region of each parameter vector is provided in Table \ref{sc12_er_cov}.
+These tables clearly demonstrate that the coverage is precise, particularly when dealing with large sample sizes.

-Tables \ref{emp_merged} present the performance of the EM algorithm for estimation.
+Table \ref{emp_merged} presents the performance of the EM algorithm for estimation.
 Specifically, we provide details for each element in matrix $\bmA_{1,1}$ within Scenario 1, including the true value, the mean of estimates, the theoretical standard error (se) and the empirical standard error.
 Here, $\bmA_{1,1}(g,h)$ denotes the $(g,h)$-th entry of the matrix $\bmA_{1,1}$, for $1\leq g,h\leq 2$.
 In general, for each element, the mean of estimates is close to the true values, and the empirical standard error is closely aligned with the theoretical standard error.
 The performance of the EM algorithm for other $\bmA$'s and $\bmB$'s in both scenarios is similar and therefore not listed.